walkawayy/TR1X/docs/tr2/README.md

 - fixed the ammo counter being hidden while a demo plays in NG+
 - fixed the game hanging if exited during the level stats, credits, or final stats

+#### Statistics
+- fixed the dragon counting as more than one kill if allowed to revive

 #### Visuals

 - fixed TGA screenshots crashing the game